- General Policies

 - Poster presentation: The presenting author will be obliged to present the poster during the poster session to which it has been assigned.
 Abstracts accepted for poster presentation will be published as a supplement to the International Journal of Infectious Diseases (IJID) and distributed to congress participants on site.

 - International Scientific Exchange (ISE): Abstracts accepted for ISE will not be presented at the ICID.
-ISE accepted abstracts will be distributed to congress participants in the Scientific Exchange Abstract Book.
+ISE accepted will be made available to congress participants electronically.

 Abstracts may be accepted into one of three categories: